carpentries/lesson-development-training/episodes/wrap-up.md

 ### Organise your knowledge
 Take some time to think back on what has been covered so far, then make some notes on the most important points and actions you want to take away from that.
-The Trainers and other participants will not look at this - it is only for you.

 If you do not know where to start, consider the following list for a starting point: